Entrance & Scholarship Assessments

 Girls: (choose from) hockey, netball, football and cricket.
 All candidates will be expected to provide a sporting CV (on application) and a reference from a current sports coach.

 Academic scholarships are available and are assessed based on the results achieved by the candidate in the Entrance Examinations.
-For more information on scholarships please contact the registrar.
+For more information on scholarships please contact Admissions.

 Prospective students can also apply for bursaries.
 These are means-tested and are designed to allow pupils who would not otherwise be able to attend the College to do so.
 For more information on bursaries please contact the registrar.